Probing the chiral and $U(1)$ axial symmetry restoration via meson susceptibilities in holographic QCD: Conclusions

 The analysis of meson susceptibilities provides a complementary and rigorous test.
 The differences $\chi_{\pi} - \chi_{\sigma}$ and $\chi_{\eta_l} - \chi_{a_0}$, which serve as indicators for chiral symmetry restoration, approach zero sharply around $T_{\rm pc}$ for both model parameterizations.
 The associated pseudocritical temperatures extracted from these indicators align with those obtained from the quark condensate, supporting a consistent picture of chiral restoration.

 A central finding of this study concerns the fate of the $U(1)_A$ symmetry.
-The indicator $\chi_{\pi} - \chi_{a_0}$, which measures explicit $U(1)_A$ breaking due to the anomaly, vanishes near $T \sim 0.190$ GeV.
+From the indicator $\chi_{\pi} - \chi_{a_0}$, which measures explicit $U(1)_A$ breaking due to the anomaly, we can see that the restoration of the $U(1)_A$ symmetry is later than the chiral symmetry.
 This result, which holds for both Case I and Case II, indicates that within our holographic setup, the restoration scales for chiral and $U(1)_A$ symmetries do not coincide, which suggests a possible separation between these scales.
-Despite the inconsistency of the indicator of $U(1)_A$ axial anomaly as a function of temperature with LQCD for temperatures $T<0.175$ GeV, the restoration point match together.
+Despite the inconsistency of the indicator of $U(1)_A$ axial anomaly as a function of temperature with LQCD for temperatures $T<0.175$ GeV, the higher temperature region match together.

 The gravitational dual and the incorporated determinant term, parameterized by $\gamma$, tie the dynamics of the axial anomaly to the chiral order parameter.
 While varying $\gamma$ alters the overall magnitude of anomaly-related quantities like the topological susceptibility, it does not decouple their temperature evolution from the chiral transition.
 This suggests that a more intricate holographic mechanism, perhaps involving independent bulk dynamics for topological sectors, is required to capture the potential persistence of $U(1)_A$ breaking effects above $T_{\rm pc}$.